If your home or business has been flooded by sewage, call us now on 0844 346 2020*.

 What's the best way to dispose of FOG?

 Domestic kitchen FOG discharges are typically cooking oil, animal fats and food debris largely from washing up activities.
 As an alternative to pouring fat down the sink, the best method is to dry wipe your crockery before washing up to get rid of any residual fat or food.
 Any left over cooking fat should be emptied into a container such as a fat trap.
 This sealable plastic tub can collect fats and oils whilst it cools and solidifies.
-Its content can then be disposed of in the bin or alternatively in the case of non-poultry fat, you could make a bird cake by adding seeds.
+Its contents can then be disposed of in the bin.

 For business customers who want to find out more go to Fats, oils & grease